Select Your Location

 Non-Banking Financial Company is a company that provides financial services and banking services.
 They are governed by the norms laid down by the reserve bank.
 They provide banking services to its customers such as loans, credit facilities, investing and stocking in money market etc.

 Don’t forget to take note of the following points before application is made:

 The Reserve Bank specifies the following conditions, in which the prior approval of the bank is required:

 Moreover, the RBI also states that, notwithstanding, anything written in the points above, all the Non-Banking Financial Companies (NBFCs) shall continue to inform the Reserve Bank regarding any change in their directors/ management as required under the following laws:

-After affecting any such change, the NBFC is required to apply to the Reserve Bank of India by submitting an application on the letterhead of the Company, along with the following listed documents:
+After affecting any such change, it is required to apply for NBFC License to the Reserve Bank of India by submitting an application on the letterhead of the Company, along with the following listed documents:

 All the applications for obtaining the prior approval may be submitted to the Regional Office of the Department of Non-Banking Supervision in whose jurisdiction the Registered Office of the NBFC is located.

 In the situation of any sale, transfer of ownership, or control, or any such change in management as enumerated above, a prior public notice of at least 30 days shall be given.
 Such notice shall be given by the concerned NBFC as well as the other party in the transaction or jointly by both the parties after being allowed by the Reserve Bank in this regard.